Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Measurement campaign

 At the Tx side, two intermediate-frequency (IF) signals with a center frequency of 8 GHz are generated using two separate channels of an arbitrary waveform generator (AWG, M8195A, Keysight) operating at a sampling rate of 64 GSa/s.
 The signal generator (SG) produces a local oscillator (LO) signal at 24.33 GHz, which is fed into two frequency upconverters (WR6.5 CCU and WR3.4 CCU, VDI Corporation).
 These upconverters multiply the LO frequency by factors of 6 and 12, thereby converting the IF signals to the $154$~GHz and $300$~GHz bands, respectively.
 Each dual-band signal is then filtered by a band-pass filter (BPF) to suppress image frequencies, amplified by a power amplifier (PA), and transmitted via a horn antenna.
 At the Rx side, the signals are captured by horn antennas and downconverted using WR6.5 and WR3.4 CCD modules (VDI Corporation) for the 154 and $300$~GHz bands, respectively.
 The resulting IF signals are amplified by low-noise amplifiers (LNAs) and sampled with a high-speed digitizer (M8131A, Keysight) for storage and subsequent processing.
 Multi-tone sounding signals were employed, consisting of 2,560 tones over 4 GHz bandwidth at $154$~GHz and 5,120 tones over 8 GHz bandwidth at $300$~GHz.
 This configuration provided delay resolutions of 250 ps and 125 ps for the 154 and $300$~GHz bands, respectively, while maintaining a common delay span of 640 ns.

 To compensate for the effects of system response, a back-to-back (B2B) calibration was performed using $30~\dB$ waveguide attenuators (ATT) prior to the campaign \cite{Kim_Access300GHz}.
-The effect of the antenna gain was removed through over-the-air (OTA) calibration by aligning the antennas, and the tilting effect was also compensated for by post-processing.
+The antenna gain was de-embedded through over-the-air (OTA) calibration, where the antennas were boresight-aligned to maximize the received power, and the fixed elevation tilt was compensated for during post-processing using the antenna radiation patterns\footnote{The elevation tilt modifies effective antenna gain rather than intrinsic propagation mechanisms.
+With narrow-beam antennas, this significantly alters coupling to dominant paths.
+Given the fixed $5^\circ$ tilt, we focused on the local horizontal plane, compensating for antenna pattern effects in post-processing.}.
 Furthermore, considering the propagation loss associated with the distance between the Tx and Rx, the signal-to-noise ratio (SNR) of the received signal in each band is expected to degrade significantly.
 This limitation restricts the achievable measurement range.
 To mitigate this issue, the continuously received sounding symbols are coherently averaged over multiple symbol durations, thereby improving the SNR and extending the effective measurement range.